 The exact cause of manic episodes is unknown, but factors such as genetics, environmental factors, and changes in brain chemistry may play a role.
 Individuals with bipolar disorder or a family history of manic episodes are at a higher risk of experiencing manic episodes.

-What Exactly is a Manic Episode Like?
+Understanding What a Manic Episode is Like

 A manic episode can be a challenging experience for those who go through it, as well as for their loved ones.
 The experience of a manic episode can vary from person to person, and it can range from euphoric to irritable or a mixture of both.
 Some people may feel intense energy and excitement, while others may feel agitated, restless, or angry.